Residual dimension of nilpotent groups

 \subsection{Residual finiteness of nilpotent groups with torsion}

-Before proceed to the upper and lower bounds for residual finiteness of finitely generated nilpotent groups, we have the following proposition.
+Before proceeding to the upper and lower bounds for residual finiteness of finitely generated nilpotent groups, we have the following proposition.
 This proposition and its proof are originally found in \cite[Proposition 4.4]{Pengitore_1}.
 It relates the effective residual finiteness of an infinite, finitely generated nilpotent group to its torsion free quotient.
 We produce the proof as it is short and for the sake of completeness.

 \begin{prop} Let $N$ be an infinite, finitely generated nilpotent group.
 Then $ \Farb_{N}(n) \approx \Farb_{N / T(N)}(n). $ \end{prop} \begin{proof} We proceed by induction on $|T(N)|$, and note that the base case is clear.
 Hence, we may assume that $|T(N)| > 1$.
 We have that the group morphism $\map{\pi_{Z(T(N))}}{N}{N / Z(T(N))}$ is surjective with kernel given by $Z(T(N))$ which is a finite central subgroup.
 Since finitely generated nilpotent groups are linear, \cite[Lemma 2.4]{Bou_Rabee_Kaletha} implies that $ \Farb_{N}(n) \approx \Farb_{N/Z(T(N))}(n). $ Since $ (N / Z(T(N))) / T(N / Z(T(N))) \cong N / T(N), $ the induction hypothesis implies that $ \Farb_{N}(n) \approx \Farb_{N / T(N)}(n). $ \end{proof}